Friday, May 13, 2022

 No Such Thing As Too Much Education

-As finances of the HEI model sculpt HE discourse, we find notions like degree inflation, overeducation, oversupply, labour demands, and return on investment shape cost-benefit analysis claims such as: i) There are more PhDs than we need to achieve the economic goals of society; or ii) Based on expected lifetime earnings, some fields of study are a risky investment.
+As finances of the HEI model sculpt HE discourse, we find notions like degree inflation, overeducation, oversupply, labour demands, and return on investment that shape cost-benefit analysis claims such as: i) There are more PhDs than we need to achieve the economic goals of society; or ii) Based on expected lifetime earnings, some fields of study are a risky investment.

 Take as an example, my field of philosophy.
 The predictable question arises: “What are you gonna do with a philosophy degree?”
 HEI websites provide answers that reassure few who ask this question.
 The mindset is that a PhD in philosophy meets neither the public economic expectations of a society nor the private investment expectations of an individual.
 Along with virtually any degree outside of science and business, it is a field of study discouraged by parents who fear their darling doctor of philosophy will end up an overeducated, underpaid barista.